53 Goodbye Twydall Juniors

 Nigel was at it again in our final days at Twydall.
 Everyone was invited to a mock marriage service between him and Lorna Whitfield which was set to take place in the bin corner one afternoon.
 The happy couple were willing participants in the lark, but when Miss Rusted got wind of it she was not amused and nipped the idea in the bud.

-Another person who took a shine to Lorna was Paul Aitkin, we learned, from an incident witnessed when leaving school one day.
+Another person who took a shine to Lorna was Paul Aitkin, we learned from an incident witnessed when leaving school one day.
 Paul had Lorna pinned down on the grass and was snogging her in full view of everyone.
 Lucky for them Miss Rusted wasn’t around.

 I had an encounter with a girl too, on Romany Road during the mass exodus at home time.
 How I came to be kicked on the shin by the girl, a third year, I don’t recall but claiming it ‘didn’t hurt’ and letting her have another go wasn’t the smartest thing I ever did.
 And I wasn’t done there.
 Twice more I denied the pain and twice more the evil cow kicked me again, as bravado and stupidity conspired to leave me fighting back tears and hobbling in agony.